 3. Making The Victories Of Others A Daily Inspiration

 Another thing powerful women do is determine what others have done before them and use such information to inform their personal choices.
-Golda Meir was brought up as an example earlier.
+Golda Meir was brought up as an example earlier and she’s far from the only one.
 She’s far from the only example.
 But don’t be deceived by false power.
 Many actresses who make “the big time” speak of empowerment and don’t understand the word.

 A prominent actor or actress condemning a political ideology the bulk of their occupational peers also condemn is not an example of power.
 It’s an example of milquetoast self-glorification.
 Such people are saying: “Look at me!
 See how good I am?”.
 This action isn’t that of powerful people.
 True power is self-assured.
 Seek role models who are self-assured.

 A great resource for information on truly powerful women might just be the actual Kara Goldin podcast; if you haven’t tuned in before, you might want to—you’ll definitely find inspiration one way or another.
-Often Goldin has powerful guests on her show who talk about real issues women in the modern world contend with daily.
+Often Goldin has powerful guests on her show who talk about real issues women in the modern world contend with on a daily basis.

 4. Physical And Mental Health Drive Powerful Women Daily

 Powerful women—powerful people in general—are careful to nurture physical and mental health.
 That means eating the right food in the right quantities at the right intervals.
 It also means not polluting one’s mind with toxic ideas.
-The question becomes: what is toxic, and what isn’t?
+So, the question becomes: what is toxic, and what isn’t?

 Processed foods, including synthetic foodstuffs and hormones, are unhealthy.
-Synthetic ideas that encourage false empowerment along trendy segues aren’t mentally healthy.
+Likewise, synthetic ideas that encourage false empowerment along trendy segues aren’t mentally healthy.
 Find that which is actually empowering, not that which is popular.